Army Special Operations Brigade (Kenya): 20th Parachute Battalion

 The unit can therefore trace its roots to the 1st Independent Parachute Company that was established on April 24, 1965.
 The '20 paras' are assigned and equipped for high-risk special operations and the battalion is largely geared towards high-intensity conflicts.
 Its 'D' Company however was formed with American assistance post 9/11 with an emphasis on counter-insurgency to help combat terror groups within Eastern Africa.

+60th Army Special Battalion

-The 30th Special Forces and 40th Rangers Strike Force are newer units within the army tasked with special operations in low-intensity conflicts.
+The 60th Army Special Battalion formerly known as 30th Special Forces and 40th Rangers Regiment formerly known as Rangers Strike Force are newer units within the army tasked with special operations in low-intensity conflicts.
 They were formed with a clear aim of having units within the Kenya Defence Forces that are capable of special operations against terror groups most notably Al Shabab in Southern Somalia and North Eastern Kenya.
 A newer unit tasked with long-range reconnaissance missions behind enemy lines known as Long Range Surveillance Unit is also thought to have been formed.
 Notably this little known unit is thought to be independently run by Kenya's Directorate of Military Intelligence and thus not under Army Special Operations Brigade.
 It is also unclear whether the army's 50th Air Cavalry Battalion based separately at Embakasi Garrison is found within this regiment.